|crunchy anzac biscuits with a healthy twist|

 This is an eggless cookie recipe, which omits eggs due to the scarcity of eggs during the time of war.

-Ingredients: How to make oatmeal delicious1 cup- oats
+Ingredients for anzac biscuits: How to make oatmeal delicious1 cup- oats

 1 cup- dry coconut powder

 3/4 cup- barley flour (You may substitute barley with whole wheat flour for healthy anzac biscuits, though original recipes use white flour/ all-purpose flour)